 By the time you made “2010,” you had been an established filmmaker for quite a number of years.
 Would it be correct to say that “Capricorn One” was the film that put you on the map?

-Did you get any reactions from NASA when preparing or shooting “Capricorn One”?
+Did you get any response from NASA when preparing or shooting “Capricorn One”?

 When you made that film, you had the technical aspect to look after, the acting, the space element… What was your main concern?